wazedde/ucom/README.md

 - `ucom new ~/Develop/MyProject -u 2021.3.1` - Create new project with specific Unity version
 - `ucom open ~/Develop/MyProject -U 2021.3` - Open and upgrade project to latest Unity version in that range
 - `ucom info ~/Develop/MyProject --install-required` - Install Unity version if not present
-- `ucom check ~/Develop/MyProject --install-latest` - Install latest Unity version if not present
+- `ucom updates ~/Develop/MyProject --install-latest` - Install latest Unity version if not present

 ## Installation